Tommy Davis (outfielder): Los Angeles Dodgers

 In 1963, Davis won his second batting title, edging Roberto Clemente by six points, and finished eighth in the MVP balloting.
 In the 1963 World Series, the Dodgers swept the New York Yankees; batting cleanup, Davis hit .400 in the Series, tripling twice in Game 2 and driving in the only run of the 1–0 Game 3 victory, his first-inning single off Jim Bouton driving in Jim Gilliam.

-To date, Davis' back-to-back batting titles are the only two in the Dodgers' Los Angeles history.
+To date, Davis's back-to-back batting titles are the only two in the Dodgers' Los Angeles history.
 Only two right-handed hitters have won multiple National League batting titles since: Bill Madlock with four, and Roberto Clemente with four.
-Davis won the batting titles while playing his home games at Dodger Stadium—one of Major League Baseball's less hitter-friendly parks.
+Davis won the batting titles while playing his home games at Dodger Stadium, well known to be a pitcher-friendly ballpark.

 Davis slumped to .275 in 1964 as the Dodgers finished out of contention for the pennant.
 On May 1, 1965, against the visiting Giants, he broke and dislocated his ankle sliding into second base while trying to break up a double play and was lost for the remainder of the season, although he did pinch-hit on the final day of the regular season.
 Three days later, the Dodgers called up Lou Johnson to replace him.
 The Dodgers won the World Series that year, defeating the Minnesota Twins in seven games.
 Davis rebounded in 1966, batting .313 in 100 games, but he hit just three home runs and recorded 27 RBI in 313 at bats.
 Los Angeles was swept by the Baltimore Orioles in the World Series, with Davis starting only two of the four games and batting .250.

-10 teams in 10 years
+Later career: 10 teams in 10 years

 On November 29, 1966, Davis was traded to the New York Mets along with Derrell Griffith in exchange for Ron Hunt and Jim Hickman.
 He batted .302 with 16 home runs and 73 RBI in 154 games during the 1967 season.
 On December 15, 1967, Davis was traded again, this time to the Chicago White Sox in a six-player deal, with the Mets acquiring Tommie Agee and Al Weis—two men who would play major roles in the Miracle Mets winning the 1969 World Series.

 In 1968, in what would become the "Year of the Pitcher", Davis led the White Sox in hitting with a .268 average, and posted eight home runs and 50 RBI in 132 games.
 Teammate Tommy John felt the trade was a mistake because the White Sox at that time were based more on defense and speed, neither of which was Davis's strong point.
+In October 1968, Davis was selected by the Seattle Pilots in the expansion draft.
+The following season, he batted .271 with six home runs and 80 RBI in 123 games with the Pilots before being traded to the Houston Astros, where he hit .241 with a home run and 9 RBI; his 20 stolen bases that year were a career high.